Introduction

 Package developers

-If you are a package developer using furrr with progressr, the function from your package that calls future_map()
+If you are a package developer using furrr with progressr, the

-should first use p <- progressor()
+first use p <- progressor() to create a progress object,

-to signal a progress update after each iteration of the map.
-For example, the following function iterates over a list, x
+progress update after each iteration of the map.
+For example, the

-on each element of the list.
-At each iteration, we send a progress update.
-I’ve also introduced a bit of a delay because this otherwise would run extremely fast.
+send a progress update.
+I’ve also introduced a bit of a delay because

 my_pkg_fn <- function(x) {